Twin Turbo (horse): Running style and popularity

 During the commentary panel for Dream Horses 2000, author Makoto Yoshikawa commented about Twin Turbo's selection that "Horseracing nowadays has grown boring, and I think responsibility for that lies with jockeys for everyone riding their horses the same way," criticizing it as a widespread problem among jockeys.
 In addition, the only race in Twin Turbo's career in which he didn't adopt a front-running strategy was at the Teio Sho, when he got out of the gates late and started in last place.
 Yutaka Take, his jockey for the race, made comments to the effect of not having planned to run to begin with.
 In response, writer Sakae Kato criticized the jockey for betraying the expectations of the hosts and fans, saying "Take ran an incredibly dull race."
 He also lambasted the man: "Twin Turbo is no longer a lifelong front-runner.
 He put a blemish on the horse's history."

 On the other hand, Take claimed that after the late start, he had desperately grappled with the horse's reins, but he ran poorly and could barely even keep up with the pack.
 While looking back on this Teio Sho during a variety TV show, he said that "(Late out the gate and covered in dirt) he was in no shape to race.
 Naturally that meant we were bringing up the rear."

 In popular culture

+An anthropomorphized version of Twin Turbo appears in Umamusume: Pretty Derby, voiced by Miharu Hanai.
+Similar to Haru Urara, the umamusume character's hair color (blue) is based not on the real horse's fur but on the color of his racing mask, particularly the one worn by Twin Turbo in his 1993 All Comers victory.

 In a chapter of Miho Yoshida's manga Umanari 1-haron Gekijo (馬なり1ハロン劇場), there is a scene at the Arima Kinen where Mejiro Palmer—another unique front-runner from Twin Turbo's generation—takes the lead and Twin Turbo picks a fight with him.

-An anthropomorphized version of Twin Turbo appears in Umamusume: Pretty Derby, voiced by seiyuu Miharu Hanai.